Codeline0/3-Column-Preview-Card/README.md

 ### What I learned

-Center and item without using flex or grid.
+Center an item without using flex or grid.

 ```css
 .cards {